 Taking temporary control of your retirement money is simple enough.
 You direct your 401(k) plan administrator or the bank where you have an IRA to make out a check to you.

 IRS rules say you have 60 days to re-deposit the money to the same account or another 401(k) or IRA.
 If you redeposit all of your retirement money by the time limit, you don’t owe taxes.

 But there is a tax complication.
-When your 401(k) plan administrator or your bank makes out a check to you, taxes are withheld automatically.
+When your 401(k) plan administrator or your bank writes you a check, the taxes are withheld automatically.
 If you want to avoid paying taxes, you need to make up amount withheld when you redeposit the money.

 An example: If you take a $10,000 distribution from your 401(k) plan, your plan administrator will withhold taxes—say, $2,000.

-If you deposit the $8,000 check within 60 days in another or the same 401(k) or IRA, you will owe taxes on the $2,000 withheld.
-If you are under 59½, you will also owe an additional 10% penalty unless you qualify for an exception.
+If you deposit the $8,000 check within 60 days in another or the same 401(k) or IRA, you’ll owe taxes on the $2,000 withheld.
+If you are under 59 ½, you’ll also owe an additional 10% penalty unless you qualify for an exception.

 - If you redeposit the entire amount you took out, including making up the $2,000 in the taxes withheld and you meet the 60-day limit, you can report the rollover as a nontaxable rollover.

 - If you redeposit the $8,000 you took out, but not the $2,000 taxes withheld, you must report the $2,000 as taxable income, the $8,000 as a nontaxable rollover, and the $2,000 as taxes paid, plus the 10% penalty.